nightfurys/enterprise-docs/content/docs/using/cli_usage/feeds/feed_configuration.md

       ...
       feed_sync: 14400
 ```
+### Feed Settings - Grype
+By default, Anchore Enterprise syncs the Grype feed.
+The Grype feed will contain the records from all the other groups.
+It is not possible to include or exclude groups from the Grype feed.
+VulnDB and Microsoft feed data is not yet supported for the tech preview Grype vulnerability scanner.
+Those feeds will not be synced.

-### Feed Settings
+### Feed Settings - Legacy

 Feed sync configuration is set in the config.yaml file used by policy engine service.
 The `services.policy_engine.vulnerabilities.sync.data` section
 of the configuration file in the policy engine's container controls the behavior of feed syncs done by that particular container.
 Note that the location
 and format of this config data changed slightly in Anchore Engine 0.10 to reflect some internal refactoring.
 Ensure this config is synchronized between
 containers if you are running more than one policy engine.
 This is usually handled for you by Helm Charts on Kubernetes, for example.

-The Anchore Engine will default to downloading feed data from Anchore's feed service hosted at https://ancho.re/v1/service/feeds and running in AWS in the
+Anchore Enterprise will default to downloading feed data from Anchore's feed service hosted at https://ancho.re/v1/service/feeds and running in AWS in the
 us-west-2 region.

-By default, Anchore Engine will only sync the non-grype feeds enabled in the config section shown below.
+For legacy, by default, Anchore Enterprise will only sync the non-grype feeds enabled in the config section shown below.
 Setting additional feed types to true or false will
 enable or disable, respectively, synchronization of the specified feed.

 ```